 - Positioning your product as a solution to their problem

-Why is strategic prospecting so important?
+Why is strategic sales prospecting so important?

-Secondly, the insights sales gets from engaging with the right prospects on the right channels, informs marketing on what topics and types of content are relevant to your ideal audience.
+Secondly, the insights sales gets from engaging with the right prospects on the right channels informs marketing on what topics and types of content are relevant to your ideal audience.

 Lastly, prospecting strategies shorten selling cycles and help create effective marketing campaigns that attract more of your potential buyers to enter the B2B marketing funnel.

-What are sales prospecting techniques?
+What are sales prospecting strategies?

 In most organizations, prospecting sits at the very start of the sales process.
 But they can build prospecting processes differently.
 Whether you’re creating a new prospecting plan or your current strategy needs updating, here are 10 actionable sales prospecting techniques for creating a successful process.